-11.1 Storage and transportation conditions
+11.1 Storage, transportation and operation conditions

 The parameters detailed below are for informative purposes only.
 This section does not substitute the above mentioned standards.
-Please read the IEC 60721-3-1 and IEC 60721-3-2 standards for the description of the environment classes.
+Please read the IEC 60721-3-1, IEC 60721-3-2 and IEC 60721-3-3 standards for the full description of the environment classes.